 The Virginia Graeme Baker Pool and Spa Safety Act mandates swimming pool & spa safety requirements as they apply to pool and spa owners and managers.

-The Virginia Graeme Baker Pool and Spa Safety Act
+The Virginia Graeme Baker Pool & Spa Safety Act

 In December 2007, Congress and President Bush signed a new law which requires ALL PUBLIC POOLS AND SPAS to comply with the Virginia Graeme Baker Pool and Spa Safety Act.
 The law includes provisions which allow states to qualify for Federally funded, State Swimming Pool Safety Grants, by implementing their own laws that meet requirements detailed in the Virginia Graeme Baker Pool and Spa Safety Act and elsewhere.
-To view summaries of New York State laws associated with the Virginia Graeme Baker Pool and Spa Safety Act that are applicable to both residential and commercial swimming pools and spas, see NYS Swimming Pool Rules and Regulations found in the Uniform Fire Prevention and Building Code.
+To view summaries of New York State laws associated with the Virginia Graeme Baker Pool and Spa Safety Act that are applicable to both residential and commercial swimming pools and spas, see NYS Swimming Pool Rules and Regulations found in the Uniform Fire Prevention and Building Code (note: link will be updated once NYS provides it).

-Please note that New York State also mandates the use of barrier fences, and swimming pool & spa alarms in many cases of commercial and residential installations, which can be read about at the web site just mentioned (NYS Swimming Pool Rules and Regulations found in the Uniform Fire Prevention and Building Code).
+Please note that New York State also mandates the use of barrier fences, and swimming pool & spa alarms in many cases of commercial and residential installations, which can be read about at the web site just mentioned (NYS Swimming Pool Rules and Regulations found in the Uniform Fire Prevention and Building Code – note: link will be updated once NYS provides it).

 What should I do to comply with The Virginia Graeme Baker Pool and Spa Safety Act?